 Can we make a reservation?

-Reservations for the 2015 summer season open on March 15th, 2015 and close September 21st, 2015.
-Bookings can only be made up to 90 days in advance of arrival.
+Reservations for the 2021 summer season open on March 1st, 2021 with a 2 month rolling window to your arrival date .
 If you have a question about your bookings or have an account question call 1-800-689-9025 to speak to a reservation agent.
-If calling from overseas call +1-519-826-6850.
 The call centre is open from 7am to 7pm (Pacific Time) Mon – Fri and 9am to 5pm (Pacific Time) Sat, Sun and holidays.
 Refunds are not given for an eviction, vacating your campsite early, or due to inclement weather.
 Reservations are not transferable.
 See our parks

 Can we camp without a reservation?